-The most traditional way to be connected when overseas is to have roaming services enabled on your phone with your telco so you can get calls and use data from the local networks of the country you are visiting.
-I do have pay-per-roam (so only pay per use) though I never use it – I turn off my mobile data when overseas so I don’t get any roaming data charges, and I don’t make any calls as far as possible from my phone.
-If I do, it would need to either be a very short call or an emergency.
+The most traditional way to be connected when overseas is to have roaming services enabled on your phone through your telco so you can get calls and use data from the local networks of the country you are visiting.
+I currently use Singtel and have pay-per-roam (so only pay per use) though I never use it overseas, it’s purely for emergencies.
+I usually turn off my mobile data roaming when overseas so I don’t get any roaming data charges.

 Pros of international data roaming plans

-- Less hassle – no need to change SIM cards or tote around another device.
+- Less hassle – no need to change SIM cards or tote around another device which is a major plus.
 Activation happens on the phone directly and billing is through your usual monthly bill

 Cons of data roaming plans